 Not only was this a great project to work on, but an important one too, as the preservation of the environment is more important now than ever.

-As a freelance graphic designer in Vancouver, my rebranding included a new identity, stationery, colour and typeface palette, powerpoint presentation, t-shirt, hat, invitations, magazine advertising, property signs, thank you card, and social media applications.
+As a Vancouver-based freelance graphic designer, my rebranding included a new identity, stationery, colour and typeface palette, powerpoint presentation, t-shirt, hat, invitations, magazine advertising, property signs, thank you card, and social media applications.